mamuesp/mos-FS.Put-script/README.md

 - text/javascript

 ## Usage: mosPutFile.sh --src=\<name\> --dest=\<name\> [--p=<port>] [--verbose]

+Use at your own risk! (see license disclaimer).
 Publisehd under the MIT license.